-She has attended many activities during her time as a cadet, such as unit shoots, Ex.
-Silver Sparrowhawk, and the RNZAF Air Tattoo at Base Ohakea, National Aviation Course Power Flying, and Ex.
+She has attended many activities and courses during her time as a cadet, such as unit shoots, the 2017 RNZAF Air Tattoo at Base Ohakea, National Aviation Course Power Flying, and Ex.
 Skyhawk with the No.1 Squadron Skills team which they ended up winning.

-By the end of 2017 SGT Crestani hopes to have gained her Marksmanship badge and hopes to have been selected to attend for the National Aviation Course at RNZAF Base Woodbourne where she hopes she can extend her knowledge of aviation and fly solo.
-She also would like to attend the 2017 Aviation Skills Competition as a part of the unit team.
+By the end of 2018, SGT Crestani hopes to have gained her Marksmanship badge and hopes to have been selected to attend for the National Aviation Course at RNZAF Base Woodbourne where she hopes she can extend her knowledge of aviation and fly solo.

 SGT Shaw has attended many unit camps and activities throughout his time with 1 Squadron, including Bushcraft, Shoots, Flying Weekends, Davy Drill, and Exercise Silver Sparrowhawk.
 He was a member of the 2018 1 Squadron Skills Team but was forced to withdraw prior to the competition due to requiring major surgery.
 SGT Shaw enjoys the challenges provided by being in the New Zealand Cadet Forces, and the teamwork and comradery that comes as a result of these challenges.

 SGT Shaw hopes to attend the upcoming Senior Non-Commissioned Officers Course in July 2018.
 He also hopes to be able to attend the National Aviation Navigation Course at the beginning of 2019.
 SGT Shaw aspires to be the best NCO he can be in order to help 1 Squadron grow and develop, and is constantly looking at ways of improving and furthering himself as a leader in the unit.